lern-code-io/angular-exercises/problem-19/README.md

 ## Description
 Update the 'TodoService' component to call the URL placed inside - this should be done with Angular HTTP client.
 THen subscribe to the result in 'TodoListComponent' and assign the list to the variable 'todoList'.
+Unsubscribe from HTTP call observable when finished.

 ## Acceptance Criteria
 - Add HTTP call inside 'TodoService'.